dhasterok/LaserMapExplorer/docs/source/index.rst

 LaME is a graphical user interface for rapidly diplaying and analyzing data generated from LA-ICP-MS.  The app allows users to simply and quickly filter data, produce standard geochemical plots, perform multi-dimensional analyses, and computations relevant to geoscientific interpretation.

 The penultimate goal is to allow users to intuitively analyze multi-analyte data, and produce publication ready figures with minimal effort.
 The program is currently in beta release.
-There are plenty of bugs and some features that have yet to be implemented.
+There are plenty of bugs and some features that have yet to be partially or fully implemented.
 Release notes below detail the progress and future plans.

 .. figure:: _static/screenshots/LaME_quickview.png
     :align: center